rahlumin/actiontry/README.md

                  From `briefcase` perspective, The important thing to note here is that briefcase config file `pyproject.toml` should be present at the root of the project and the source should be in `src` directory

  2. **workflow2.yml** includes all the code in appimage.yml , but goes one step further and takes user input for a tag.
                       Then it uses this info to create a public release with all the   files.
-                  This is  the ore useful of the two workflows but is slightly more complex than appimage.yml
+                      This is  the more useful, but slightly more complex than appimage.yml
+ 3. **workflowmulti.yml** Includes all the code in above two workflows, but also creates a  `.deb` file along with the usual `.Appimage` file.
+                          Both are created in a single job which is run on a Ubuntu runner as before.
+This makes it a simple extension of above workflows.
+Had we needed to create an i                                installer for Windows, we would have needed a windows runner as well.

 ## Outro
 &copy; Rahul Singh